frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 </details>

 No red flags, so the choice is confirmed :rocket:

+*Note: I checked second-hand platforms ([Backmarket](https://www.backmarket.fr/)), but unfortunately, this model wasn't available.
+After a few Google searches, I ended up buying it on the manufacturer website because there was no price difference.*

 ## Final tips to get the best out of your laptop